zjian107-su/2D-Airplane-Adventure-Game/README.md

     https://pipenv.kennethreitz.org/en/latest/install/

-5. Go to desired directory and setup your Python Pipenv there by typing, assuming you have Python version 3.7.X:
+5. Go to desired directory and set up your Python Pipenv there by typing, assuming you have Python version 3.7.X:

     ```
     #pipenv --three